AgoraIO/OBS/README.md

 * Copy FindAgora.cmake file to CMake\Modules.
 Copy text including agora in CopyMSVCBins.cmake to you own file CopyMSVCBins.cmake.
 * In files obs.h、obs.cpp、obs-service.h,search agora, copy the source code to to you own corresponding files.

-After that, you use CMake to compile obs, then generate vs project.UI is optional, you decide by youselft.
+After that, you use CMake to compile obs, then generate vs project.UI is optional, you decide by yourself.
 How to use win-agora plugin, you can reference demo.

 ##how add agora sdk api and callback